How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications: Reliability of Multi-Qubit Teleportation under Fidelity Constraints

 \subsection{Fidelity Constraints at Completion Time}

-The presence of an intermediate \gls{QR} induces two independent entanglement-generation processes: one on the \gls{QR}--Alice link (branch $A$) and one on the \gls{QR}--Bob link (branch $B$).
-For a given qubit $n$, entanglement generation on each branch succeeds at random time slots $t_A$ and $t_B$ with probabilities $\mathbb{P}_{\mathrm{qubit}}^{A}[n,t_A]$ and $\mathbb{P}_{\mathrm{qubit}}^{B}[n,t_B]$, respectively.
-Once both processes succeed, entanglement swapping at the \gls{QR} yields an end-to-end Bell pair shared between Alice and Bob.
-Due to the asynchronous completion of the two branches, the resulting Bell pair undergoes two consecutive storage phases before the completion time $t_{\text{last}}$.
+With an intermediate \gls{QR}, entanglement generation for qubit $n$ involves two independent processes: one on the \gls{QR}--Alice link (branch $A$) and one on the \gls{QR}--Bob link (branch $B$).
+These processes succeed at random time slots $t_A$ and $t_B$ with probabilities $\mathbb{P}_{\mathrm{qubit}}^{A}[n,t_A]$ and $\mathbb{P}_{\mathrm{qubit}}^{B}[n,t_B]$, respectively.
+Since the two branches generally complete at different times, the earlier elementary Bell pair may decohere before entanglement swapping, and the resulting end-to-end Bell pair may then undergo an additional storage phase before $t_{\text{last}}$.
+The probability that qubit $n$ satisfies the fidelity constraint at completion time $t_{\text{last}}$ is obtained by averaging over all pairs $(t_A,t_B)$: